jamonserrano/plumber-sass/README.md

 ## Usage
 1\.
 Decide on the grid height you will use in the unit of your choice (pixels or rems are recommended).

 2\.
-Look up the baseline of your font(-family) [in the table](https://jamonserrano.github.io/plumber-sass/table/) or [use the measure tool](https://jamonserrano.github.io/plumber-sass/measure/).
+Look up the baseline of your font family [in the table](https://jamonserrano.github.io/plumber-sass/table/) or [use the measure tool](https://jamonserrano.github.io/plumber-sass/measure/).
 For exapmle the value for Helvetica Neue is 0.121.

 3\.
 Include the plumber mixin in your styles – specify font size, line height, top and bottom leadings as multiples of the grid height: